rubrikinc/sysfail/README.md

 which creates a local ubuntu image with sysfail installed.
 Feel free to modify Dockerfile to your liking (eg. preferred base-image, install location etc).

-Once built, one can play with sysfail the container
+Once built, `run` to play with sysfail in the container
 ```
 $ docker run -it sysfail:test /bin/bash
 # make